Bad Posture Can Kill You

 The title of this blog may shock you, and to be honest I found it quite shocking as well.

 A study published in 2004 in the Journal of the American Geriatrics Society came to the conclusion that “Older men and women with hyperkyphotic posture have higher mortality rates.”
+So I am not overstating the fact that bad posture can kill you!

 What Does This Mean?